HactarCE/ajfarkas.dev/content/blog/food.md

 ## What is ARFID?

 As of the DSM-5, ARFID is currently something of a catch-all for eating disorders _not_ related to body image.
-There are 5 main types of ARFID, which I think are better described as 3 kinds of causes and 2 kinds of compounding factors.

-### Common symptoms
+Common symptoms include:

 - Aversion to eating
 - Limited set of tolerable "safe foods"
 - Not eating enough to remain healthy
 - Interference with social functioning

+There are 5 main types of ARFID, which I think are better described as 3 kinds of causes and 2 kinds of compounding factors.

 ### Causes